Curved Page Divider

 Children in the foster care system who cannot reunite with their birth parents and experience multiple movements are more likely to act out and engage in delinquency.
 Foster care's uncertainty and temporary nature often frustrate youths and motivate them to act out.

 When a child is engaged in criminal behavior of a certain caliber, the court system gets involved, and the foster child may end up serving time in a juvenile detention facility.
-Juvenile detention is short-term confinement after a youth has been arrested but before the court has determined their guilt.
+Juvenile detention is a short-term confinement for a youth after they have been arrested but before the court has determined their guilt.

 The average stay in juvenile detention centers is 27 days; however, short stays also disrupt a child's mental state and emotional development.

 When foster parents have a child in juvenile detention, they often reassess the placement.
-They may ask for the child to be removed from their care, where a child may be placed in an emergency shelter.
+They may request that the child be removed from their care, in which case the child may be placed in an emergency shelter.

-New stable housing could also be found for them if there is a new foster family.
+New stable housing could also be found for them if a new foster family is available.
 They can also be placed in a program on the continuum of care, like a group home or locked mental health facility.
 A higher level of care can cause additional disruption in the youth's development and sense of stability.

 Youth in the foster system who have gotten into legal trouble are more likely to be underprepared for independent living.
-This makes them more likely to end up on the streets once they leave the system.
-These crimes are typically committed out of frustration against the system and are associated with the feeling that they were dealt an unfair hand in life.
+This increases their likelihood of ending up on the streets once they leave the system.
+These crimes are typically committed out of frustration with the system and are associated with the feeling that individuals believe they were dealt an unfair hand in life.

 Number of Placements